AdobeDocs/audience-manager.sv-SE/help/using/reference/bulk-management-tools/bulk-requests.md

 >
 >[RBAC-gruppbehörigheter](../../features/administration/administration-overview.md) som tilldelats i [!DNL Audience Manager] användargränssnittet respekteras i [!UICONTROL Bulk Management Tools].

-Kalkylbladet har ingen egen uppsättning kolumnrubriker och du behöver inte kopiera ID:n till någon av kolumnerna. [!UICONTROL Request] I stället returneras data baserat på åtgärdsknappen som du klickar på i verktygsfältet.
-Och en valfri rapportfunktion returnerar en frekvens för pixelbränder och ett unikt antal användare för flera fasta tidsintervall.
+Kalkylbladet har ingen egen uppsättning kolumnrubriker och du behöver inte kopiera ID:n till någon av kolumnerna. [!UICONTROL Request] Instead, it returns data based on the action button you click in the toolbar.
+And, an optional reporting feature returns a frequency count for pixel fires and unique user count for several fixed time intervals.

-Om du vill göra en gruppbegäran öppnar du [!UICONTROL Bulk Management Tools] kalkylbladet och:
+To make bulk requests, open the [!UICONTROL Bulk Management Tools] worksheet and:

 1. Klicka på **[!UICONTROL Request]** fliken.
-2. Klicka på en begärandeknapp som motsvarar de data du vill arbeta med i verktygsfältet högst upp i kalkylbladet.
-Du kan begära:
+2. In the tool bar at the top of the worksheet, click a request button corresponding to the data you want to work with.
+You can request:

    * Algoritmiska modeller
    * Datakällor